matt-filion/s3-db/README.md

     	});
 ```

-## Create a record, load it, change it, save it, delete it.
-Clearly a very logical operation, but it demonstrates everything I want to communicate at the moment.
+Create a record, load it, change it, save it, delete it.
+Clearly not a very logical operation, but it demonstrates everything I want to communicate at the moment.

 ```javascript
 	const users = s3db.bucketOf('users');